 In 1927, St. John Chrysostom School opened its doors in a combination church and school building on the corner of Locust and Manchester in downtown Inglewood.
 As a result of rapid parish expansion, the school relocated to its present site on Florence in 1955.
 Adjacent to St. Mary’s Academy in Inglewood, it shares facilities with St. John Chrysostom Parish.
-The Sisters of St. Joseph of Carondelet have guided St. John’s since its inception, from first principal, Sister Mary Dolores Murphy, to current Principal, Sr. Antoinette Czuleger.
-Presently, three CSJ Sisters serve on staff.
+The Sisters of St. Joseph of Carondelet have guided St. John’s since its inception, from first principal, Sister Mary Dolores Murphy, Principal Sr. Antoinette Czuleger, followedd by Jae Kim and presently Erika Jimenez.

 From that initial enrollment of 120, enrollment steadily increased to a high of 776 in 1962.
 Though numbers remained stable, in 1969 class sizes were deliberately scaled down to 40 students per class.
 The first kindergarten opened in 1982 and 2009 welcomed a Developmental Kindergarten for four year olds.
 The plant includes 10 classrooms as well as offices, a faculty lounge, a media center, a primary computer lab, a library, a health room, a science lab and the parish auditorium/kitchen/meeting room complex.